episkadlo/anglerFISH/README.md

 ##### exogenous RNA target
 Design probes for an exogenous RNA coding renilla insterted into *D.melanogaster* cells.
 Sequence is stored in renilla.fa file.
 Probes are supposed to be 18-23nt-long.
 The output name should be renilla_test
 ```
-./nextflow main.nf --genome_index dm6 --name renilla --l 18 --L 23 --mode exo --strand exo --outputName renilla_test
+./nextflow main.nf --genome_index dm6 --name renilla --l 18 --L 23 --mode exo --outputName renilla_test
 ```
 After the run, unpack and check the log file.
 You should get 40 final probes (out of 44 probes before filtering).

 ### Visualization of endogenous alignments
-Go to the web application version of the Integrative Genomic Viewer at igv.org/app/ and click on the Genome > selector and select **the same genome version** that was used to filter and map your probes.
+Go to the web application version of the Integrative Genomic Viewer at igv.org/app/ and click on the *Genome > selector* and select **the same genome version** that was used to filter and map your probes.
 You can also upload your own genome, if a non-standard genome was used.
-Then click on Tracks > Local File to load the probe alignment files created in by the pipeline.
+Then click on *Tracks > Local File* to load the probe alignment files created in by the pipeline.
 Select **both** .bam file and .bam.bai file at the same time.
 Search for the name of your gene in the input box next to the magnifying glass icon to zoom in to the gene and view the aligned probes.

 ## Scheme of the workflow
 The workflow utilizes the following tools to automatically design RNA FISH probes: